towerofpower256/davidmac.pro/src/posts/2022-09-24-myspacetraderclient/index.md

 ### Logging into the app and remembering
 I learned how to remember that a user is logged into the app, even after the page is closed.

-It does so by storing the user's login token in the browsers storage.
+It does so by storing the user's login token in the browser's storage.
 When the app starts, it checks with the game whether the token is still valid and either keeps using the valid token, or clears the token and forces the user to log back in if the token has expired.

 ### React contexts
 I used **React contexts** heavily throughout the app to store game data, and automatically update components when game data changes.